eidietrich/cers-interaface/README.md

 Contact edietrich@montanafreepress.org with questions or bug reports.

+## Data

+Aggregate contribution and expenditure data for each race or category of race (e.g. legislative seats) we've collected so far is available in this repository at `cleaned/{year}/{race}`.
+These are .csv files that can be downloaded individually and opened with Microsoft Excel.
+The `committeees` race represents reported fundraising and spending by political action committees.

+This data should in principle match what is publicly available in CERS, but may be affected by data pipeline bugs we haven't yet caught or resolved.
+Additionally, the public data includes a number of wrinkles, such as refunds, candidate loans, in-kind donations and occasional data entry errors that need to be considered as it is interpreted.

 ## Data models

 CERS tracks two primary entities: `candidates`, individuals who are seeking public office, and `committees`, third-party organizations who required to report political spending under state law.
 See https://politicalpractices.mt.gov/Home/Forms for a list of forms.